clouddatastack/clouddatastack.com/src/stack/05_governance.rst

 ============================

 - Catalog Structure
+- Metadata Wanagement with DBT
+- Write-Audit-Publish with Slim CI
-- Data Contracts with GitHub
+- Data Contracts on GitHub Actions